Combomune

 Combomune is a small town in southern Mozambique.
 It lies on the north side of the Limpopo River.

 Combomune is an important hydrometric station along the Limpopo.

+Residents can pay a fee to be a member of a cooperative to exploit the nearby forests' wood for charcoal and furniture, a major source of income in the local economy.

 Transport

 The town is served by a way-station of the southern line of the Mozambique Railways.